andreasbotsikas/cosmos-workshop-v1/technical_deep_dive/04-querying_the_database_using_sql.md

 *A JSON file has been provided that will contain a collection 50,000 students.
 You will use this file later to import documents into your collection.*

-1. Download the [students.json](../files/students.json) file and save it to your local machine.
+1. Download the students.json file to your local machine by right clicking on [this link](../files/students.json) and selecting 'save target as' or 'save link as' depending on your browser.

 ### Create Azure Cosmos DB Assets